How to clean a dryer vent from inside and outside

 What are signs I need a new dryer vent duct?

-If you notice any visible damage to the dryer vent duct, or if your clothes are still coming out wet after a dryer cycle, then it may be time for a replacement.
+If you notice any visible damage to the dryer vent duct, or if your dryer isn't heating properly and clothes are still coming out wet after a dryer cycle, then it may be time for a replacement.
 Whirlpool offers a variety of parts and accessories to accommodate your needs.

 Do all dryers need an exhaust vent?